DeFliTeam/Desky_2/README.md

 # Desky_2
 Build Instructions for Raspbian/Ubuntu based system with rotator for satellite tracking

+**2 Elements**

+Step 1 Build Rotator
+Step 2 Use RPi 3 + to build controller and install software

 **Desky Rotator**